 Have you ever looked at your husky and wondered what he’s trying to tell you?
-As our canine companions can’t speak our language, they are constantly giving us non-verbal clues into their feelings and thoughts.
+Although your husky can’t exactly speak to you, he’s giving you non-verbal cues all the time through body language.

 Body language is a way of communicating thoughts and feelings through a range of physical behavior.